 Use visual aids

-Students with ADHD are sensory learners and tend to respond well to visual cues.
+Students with ADHD can be sensory learners and may respond well to visual cues.
 When delivering information, consider ways that you can include pictures, colours, videos and charts in your classroom to help students with ADHD more easily absorb new information.
 Displaying key points on the board can help to remind students of what they are meant to be focusing on.

 Minimise distractions